fastscape-lem/fastscapelib/doc/source/internals.md

     class unstructured_mesh_xt
 ```

+### Python Bindings

+Note that since we use static polymorphism, only the grid leaf classes are
+exposed in Python, i.e., {cpp:class}`~fastscapelib::grid` and
+{cpp:class}`~fastscapelib::structured_grid` have no Python bindings and the grid
+Python classes have no common base class.

 ### Grid Inner Types

 The grid base classes need some types and values that are specific to each grid